eureka2/G6K/README.md

 Thus, the `admin.php` and` index.php` front-end controllers can be omitted from the request urls.

 ### Apache
-For best performance, rewrite rules can be moved from the `.htaccess` file to the` VirtualHost` block of the server configuration.
+You must add the `AllowOverride All` directive in the `VirtualHost` block of the server configuration.

-In this case, change `AllowOverride All` to `AllowOverride None` and delete the `.htaccees` file.

 Assume G6K is installed in the directory `/var/www/html/simulator` :